 Evernote is a wonder tool for keeping track of your travel plans, packing lists, contact details, Instagram hashtags, travel notes or any other important information that you need easy access to.
 The best thing about this app is that you can sync it to your various devices.
 I’ve synced my laptop, tablet and phone – so whichever device I’m on I can just hop on and update any of my notes and know that I’ll be able to access them later on my other devices.
 I’ve used it extensively to jot down notes for blog posts while out and about on my phone, then they’re easy to access again when I get to laptop to write the blog post later.

 Skyscanner lets you search for flights, accommodation and car hire.
 I’ve mainly just used this app to find flights.
 They search loads of different airlines around the world to find the best deal.
 They’ll also let you know when prices change on the flights that you’ve recently searched – so you know when you need to get organised and book that damn flight before the price sky rockets!
+Stag Kiss Budapest have put together a great article with more tips on how to find cheap flights to help you out.

 What travel apps do you use?